anbjos/spectral-transformer/README.md

 \in \mathbb{R}^{d \times n}.
 $$

-This stacking operation forms a larger matrix where each attention head contributes a block of rows corresponding to its output.
-The result is a multi-faceted representation of the input that encapsulates the distinct features learned by each head.
-The combined output remains manageable and compatible with the rest, adhering to the convention of having $d$ rows.
-This introduces the constraint $h \cdot d_v = d$.
+This stacking yields a unified matrix where each head contributes distinct features.
+The combined output adheres to the convention of having $d$ rows, enforcing the constraint $h \cdot d_v = d$.

+---

 ## Attention Layer
 The Transformer architecture, introduced in the paper [*Attention Is All You Need*](https://arxiv.org/html/1706.03762v7) (Vaswani et al., 2017), is built around the multi-head self-attention mechanism, supported by feed-forward layers and add and norm operations.
 This section focuses on these **support layers**, which, as shown in the architecture diagram below.